You may know that you like your mattress to be as soft and fluffy as a cloud ... or as firm and stable as a table.

 Differences in mattress firmness are caused by the use of different materials and their respective densities.

-These are generally memory foam mattresses with lots of body-contouring support, cushioning and extra padding.
+These are generally memory foam mattresses with lots of body-contouring support, cushioning, and extra padding.

-They are popular with people looking for superior comfort and relaxation and give you that sleeping-on-a-cloud feeling.
+Soft mattresses are popular with people looking for superior comfort and relaxation and give you that sleeping-on-a-cloud feeling.

 You'll often find mattresses that have an upper comfort layer of memory foam to provide extra squishiness.